HydroModPy/HydroModPy/docs/developers/parquet_lakehouse_concurrency.md

 - Inside one simulation, writes happen from one extractor run in a single process.
 The calibration loop is strictly serial (`hydromodpy/calibration/engine.py`).
-- `write_timeseries` is idempotent against the same input — two calls with the same rows produce the same file, regardless of order.
+- `write_timeseries` is idempotent against the same input: two calls with the same rows produce the same file, regardless of order.

 If a future workflow runs parallel workers that all write against the